alljaybly/CloudCost-Guard/Readme.md

 This section allows you to monitor your current spending against a defined budget.

--   **Set Your Budget:** Enter your total monthly budget in the "Monthly Budget" field.
+-   **Set Your Budget:** Enter your total monthly budget.
--   **Configure Thresholds:** Adjust the "Warning" and "Critical" percentages to define when alerts should change color.
+-   **Configure Thresholds:** Adjust the "Warning" and "Critical" percentages.
--   **Automatic Saving:** All changes are validated and saved to your browser's local storage automatically as you type.
+-   **Automatic Saving:** Changes are validated and saved to your browser's local storage automatically.
--   **Instant Feedback:** The progress circle, percentage, and status message will update in real-time based on your settings and the current spend data from the analysis below.
+-   **Instant Feedback:** The progress circle updates based on your settings and the current spend from the analysis.

 ### 2. AI-Powered Cost Analysis

 This is where you can get insights into your cloud spending.

--   **Demo Mode (Default):**
+-   **Demo Mode (No API Key):**
-    -   Without an API key, the app runs in demo mode.
+    -   If the `API_KEY` environment variable is not set, the app runs in demo mode.
-    -   Paste any text into the text area.
-The app will analyze the text for keywords (e.g., "compute", "storage", "network") and provide a relevant demo dataset.
-    -   This allows you to explore the full functionality of the results display.
+    -   Click "Analyze with AI" with the default data, or paste your own, to see a demonstration with sample analysis results.
+This allows you to explore the full functionality of the dashboard.

--   **Live Analysis:**
+-   **Live Analysis (API Key Configured):**
-    1. Click the **"Set API Key"** button.
-    2. In the modal, paste your Google Gemini API key and click **"Save Key"**.
-    3. The key is stored in session storage for your current session only.
+    1. Ensure your `API_KEY` is correctly configured.
-    4. Paste your actual GCP billing data (CSV or JSON format) into the text area.
+    2. Paste your actual GCP billing data (e.g., from a CSV export) into the text area, or use the "Upload CSV" button.
-    5. Click **"Analyze with AI"**.
-A live request will be sent to the Gemini API, and the results will be displayed.
+    3. Click **"Analyze with AI"**.
+A live request will be sent to the Gemini API.
+    4. The dashboard will update with a real-time analysis, cost breakdown, and actionable recommendations based on your data.
-    6. If the API call fails or the response is invalid, the app will gracefully fall back to a relevant demo dataset and show a warning message.
+    5. If the API call fails, the app will gracefully fall back to a relevant demo dataset and show a warning message.